nextcloud/maps/README.md

 - **📱 Devices:** Lost your phone?
 Check the map!
 - **〰 Tracks:** Load GPS tracks or past trips.
 Recording with [PhoneTrack](https://f-droid.org/en/packages/net.eneiluj.nextcloud.phonetrack/) or [OwnTracks](https://owntracks.org) is planned.

+Future plans:
+- **📆 Events on the map:** Know where you need to go next!
+- **🗺 Different projections:** The [Mercator projection](https://en.wikipedia.org/wiki/Mercator_projection) is very biased, as you can see from [The True Size of Africa](http://kai.sub.blue/en/africa.html).
+Another view like the [Gall-Peters projection](https://en.wikipedia.org/wiki/Gall%E2%80%93Peters_projection) would be a possibility.

 ## 🏗 Development setup